brianhigh/data-workshop/Data_System_Essentials.md

 Find out the actual limits on MS Excel (max. file size, number of rows, etc.) that would make it unusable as a database if those limits were exceeded.
 (These may vary depending on the software version.)
 How about for OpenOffice (LibreOffice) "Calc"?

-For the Excel experts (bonus points): How do you link spreadsheets by matching columns, control the allowed values which can be entered in a column, protect cells (say, those containing formulas or constants) from being changed, restrict who can modify or view certain spreadsheets, and access the linked spreadsheets from other applications (like websites or statistics programs) over a network?
+For the Excel experts (bonus points): How do you link spreadsheets by matching columns headings, control the allowed values which can be entered in a column, protect cells (say, those containing formulas or constants) from being changed, restrict who can modify or view certain spreadsheets, and access the linked spreadsheets from other applications (like websites or statistics programs) over a network?
+If you know how to do these things, please demonstrate in class for us.

 Task 3: Document data sources in a wiki
 ========================================================